n-1991/academic-kickstart/content/authors/admin/_index.md

 # Visitors
 ---

 I am a fifth year PhD candidate at The Graduate Institute of International and Development Studies, Geneva.
 My research interests include studying decision making under uncertainty, modeled using stochastic processes, with a focus on firm dynamics and environmental economics.
-I am working under the supervision of Professor Ugo Panizza and Professor Rahul Mukherjee.